 "That was about the hardest part of all because you were suspended in the air," one of the men recalled years later.
-"You had to ride those cables... sit down and scoot along those cables to get the wire wrapped around them."
+"You had to ride those cables...sit down and scoot along those cables to get the wire wrapped around them."

 Two weeks were required for this portion of the job.
-In the meantime, other laborers attached steel hanger rods, which confloor beams to support the wooden roadway for the bridge.
+In the meantime, other laborers attached steel hanger rods, which connected the cables with the steel floor beams to support the wooden roadway for the bridge.
 Then the wooden timbers and the floor decking were put in place.